Effects of Alcohol

 The effects of drinking alcohol depend on the person's state of mind (whether they are stressed out, bummed out, or feeling good).

 Alcohol affects different people in different ways and the effects of alcohol depend on many factors.
-Small amounts of alcohol can result in a relaxing, enjoyable state of mind.
+Small to moderate amounts of alcohol can result in a relaxing, enjoyable state of mind.
 But, too much alcohol can cause many negative effects such as blurred state of mind, confusion, dizziness, vomiting, passing out, and even death from alcohol poisoning.

 People absorb alcohol at different rates due to